-AL-MARSAD hosted one intern during 2007.
-His name is Mr. Declan Gannon.
-Mr. Gannon supported Al-MARSAD by undertaking legal research, assisting with the drafting of the annual report, and regularly drafting interventions, press releases, short memos, as well as monitoring the English-language press, editing affidavits translated into.
+During 2008 Al-Marsad continued to host Mr. Declan Gannon who supported Al-Marsad by undertaking legal research, assisting with the drafting of the annual report, and regularly drafting interventions, press releases, short memos, as well as monitoring the English-language press, editing affidavits translated into.